vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/account-management-statements/change-password.md

 CHANGE PASSWORD <user_name> FROM <old_psw> TO <new-psw>
 ```

 The `CHANGE PASSWORD` statement changes a password to a **Nebula Graph** user account.
 The old password is required in addition to the new one.
-Changing the password for a named account requires the `CREATE USER` privilege.
-Changing the password for yourself requires no special privileges.